Tourist First

 Travel notes and advice from around the world.
 Above, the daily flight from Managua at the San Carlos, Nicaragua, airstrip.

-Contents and Quick Links
+Contents & Quick Links

-2024 Posts: San Diego's big swinging organ.
+Travel in 2024: A spring (November and December) trip to Chile including Rapa Nui (Easter Island), Atacama, Patagonia and Tierra del Fuego.
+One night at Usuaia, Argentina.
+Buenos Aires, in brief.
+San Diego's big swinging organ.
 A family visit to Milwaukee.
 A quick visit to Red Rocks outside Denver.
 A July visit to San Francisco and its oysters.
 Six weeks in Spain, with links to Madrid, Valencia, Seville and other cities.
 Plus Joshua Tree and Death Valley, two California desert wonderlands.

 Welcome to Stephen M. Bailey's Tourist First!
 I hope these photos and impressions from my travels will help you plan your own trips.